 The Australian Government is developing a National Plan to End Violence against Women and Children 2022-2032 to replace the existing National Plan to Reduce Violence against Women and their Children 2010–2022.

-The deadline for public submissions is 25 February 2022.
+The deadline for public submissions was 25 February 2022.